 Here are some strategies that you can implement right now to reduce the worry and clutter in your mind:

-- Write down everything that you’re worrying about and ask yourself if there is anything you can do about them.
+- Write down everything that you’re worried about and ask yourself if there is anything you can do about them.
 Recognize what you can and can’t change.
-If a situation is what it is, and there is nothing you can do to change it, learn to accept it.
+If a situation is what it is, and there is nothing you can do to change it, learn to accept it by changing your mindset.
 If there is something you can do about it, then make a plan to act.